-It doesn't matter if they're sweet or savory — homemade muffins are a timeless and comforting breakfast.
-(Especially when your morning involves grabbing breakfast as you dash out the door.)
+It doesn’t matter if they’re sweet or savory — homemade muffins are a timeless and comforting breakfast.
+(Especially when your morning involves grabbing a breakfast sandwich or quick bite as you dash out the door.)
 Fill them with fruit or veggies for a healthier spin, or go for something more indulgent.
 Either way, fresh-baked muffins are a total treat.

 As you crank up your oven for your next batch of muffins, be sure you’re not making any one of these muffin missteps.